joy2323/DevOps_Projects/PROJECT - 1 - LAMP STACK IMPLEMENTATION IN AWS/README.md

 The LAMP (Linux, Apache, MySQL, and PHP) stack implementation in the Amazon Web Services (AWS) environment is the main objective of this project.
 A well-liked open-source software stack called the LAMP stack is used to serve dynamic webpages and web applications.

+#### Technology Stack
+A technology stack, sometimes referred to as a software stack or solution stack, is a group of software frameworks and technologies that are used in together to create and maintain a certain application or system.
+The infrastructure and functionality for a software solution are provided by a group of programming languages, frameworks, libraries, databases, operating systems, and other tools that cooperate with one another.

+Each layer in a typical technology stack has a distinct function to fulfil during the software development process.

 ## Table of Contents
     Introduction
     Project Overview